thatmitchcanter/monochromatic/README.md

 ### About The Author

 [Mitch Canter](http://www.mitchcanter.me) is a digital strategist and WordPress developer from Franklin, TN.
+He loves poking around the inside of a WordPress site, and (sometimes) he can even find out what's wrong.
+He lives in Franklin with his four kids and amazing wife.